gordielachance/pinterest-importer/readme.txt

 * Displays the original pin data in a metabox (Pinterest Log)
 * Set pin creation date as post date
 * Handles hashtags, which are converted to post tags
+* Caches raw pins in a JSON file; which is updated when necessary, without the need of a full board reload.

 = Donate! =
 It truly took me a LOT of time to code this plugin.